Sam Hobbs ·

 Before we start: a quick note about filename extensions

 As far as I can tell, Linux is not at all bothered about what you name your certificate and certificate key files.
 You could use the .magic extension for your cert if you liked and it would probably still work.
 From what I've read, file name extensions seem to only matter on Windows, whereas on Linux they're just descriptive.
+However, it's probably worth noting that there are lots of different types of certificate encoding styles, which have been summarised neatly here.
+Some extensions such as .pem and .der imply that the file is encoded in a certain way.
+Since we are able to choose whatever extension we like, I've chosen the following:

 - .csr for the certificate signing request (CSR)